-- Carry mobile phone, charged up and with contact numbers stored. - If considered necessary carry a Personal Attack alarm check in working order and test periodically. - Always carry Council identification to reassure resident. - Wear suitable clothing if attending a Development Management Committee site visit. - Park vehicle with clear exit away from property without having to turn round. - Conduct interview outside or on doorstep, if appropriate. - Only enter private property if feeling entirely unthreatened. - If pets are intimidating you, ask the resident to remove and/or restrain. - Ensure your spouse/partner or fellow ward councillors are aware of your location.
+- Carry mobile phone, charged up and with contact numbers stored. - If considered necessary carry a Personal Attack alarm check in working order and test periodically. - Always carry Council identification to reassure resident. - Wear suitable clothing if attending a Development Management Committee site visit. - Park vehicle with clear exit away from property without having to turn round. - Conduct interview outside or on doorstep, if appropriate. - Only enter private property if feeling entirely unthreatened or agree to meet at a neutral venue. - If pets are intimidating you, ask the resident to remove and/or restrain. - Ensure your spouse/partner or fellow ward councillors are aware of your location.